HealthIndicators/js-api/README.md

         alert(indicators.length); //Will output a very large number.
     });

-This example assumes that you've already requrested the Locale "Arkansas" from the API and stored in the variable called `arkansas'.
+This example assumes that you've already requested the Locale "Arkansas" from the API and stored in the variable called `arkansas'.
 Note that this will return a lot of data, so it's recommended to use a Filter to refine the results (see below).

 ###Filtering
-To ease the creation of filters to pass to [fitler API methods](http://developers.healthindicators.gov/Examples/Filtering), the JS
+To ease the creation of filters to pass to [filter API methods](http://developers.healthindicators.gov/Examples/Filtering), the JS
 API includes a set of classes related to creating simple or complex filters.
 The example below illustrates how to call a filter
 API method and get a specific locale (Arkansas):